Making a San Diego escape from the Phoenix summer heat is pretty much de rigeur in the sun-blasted hell-scape us Zonies call home.

 Of course, the University of California at San Diego has a campus there, so I'm sure there are dive bars, etc. up in the hills somewhere.
 But they're hidden from the beach.

 The most stressful part of the drive between Phoenix and San Diego is the mountain stretch right east of San Diego itself.
 You go from sea level to above 4,000 feet on a twisting and turning road with occasional 6% downgrades surrounded by drivers and cars of varying levels of preparedness and ability.
 The Acura TL with its 258 horsepower was incredible at this point of the trip—it was on rails and with so much power to give on the climb.
 Love that car.

-At this point I’d like to tip my hat to the lady in the smart car doing 70 mph on the downgrades on our way back to Phoenix.
-The smart1 car is basically the size of a large backpack with four wheels and she was absolutely barreling down the road in it, overtaking expensive road machines and totally Smokey and the Bandit smooth while doing it.
+At this point I'd like to tip my hat to the lady in the smart car doing 70 mph on the downgrades on our way back to Phoenix.
+The smart—yes, lower case S according to the official website.
+Sigh.
+Hipsters.—car is basically the size of a large backpack with four wheels and she was absolutely barreling down the road in it, overtaking expensive road machines and totally Smokey and the Bandit smooth while doing it.
 Those are ovaries of steel, people.
-And then on the straights she got that thing up to 83 mph, which I sure didn’t think was possible.
+And then on the straights she got that thing up to 83 mph, which I sure didn't think was possible.

 La Jolla is great if you're looking for an ocean getaway.
 Check your tires before you set off.

 Nic loves podcasts.
 Here are some recommendations.